openflighthpc/nodeattr-server/README.md

 bin/bundle install --without development test --path vendor
 ```

-Additional configuration is required for the `aws` and `az` command lines to work.
-Please refer to there reference documents on how to install them.
-This service assumes they have been pre installed and configured with the appropriate credentials.
+The application connects to a `mongodb` server running on localhost by default.
+[Refer here how to install mongodb](https://docs.mongodb.com/manual/installation/).

 ### Configuration